Home CFIV Ford-Iroquois Counties Master Gardeners

 Join the Ford-Iroquois Master Gardeners!

 The Ford Iroquois Master Gardeners serve the community by organizing programs and projects that promote knowledge on flowers, vegetables, herbs, fruit, trees, shrubs, and more.
 Master Gardeners help provide a better understanding of plant diseases, organic gardening, composting, native plants, and the importance of pollinators.
-In 2024, 12 Master Gardeners volunteered almost 850 hours--tending project gardens, leading public programs, and making their communities better places to live!
+Last year, Master Gardeners volunteered hundreds of hours--tending project gardens, leading public programs, and making their communities better places to live!

-We will offer an in-person class in Champaign County starting in February 2026.
+For the winter/spring session, we will offer the choice between online training and a weekly in-person class in Champaign, starting in February 2027.
 Although the class meets in Champaign, it is also open to anyone living in Ford or Iroquois Counties.

 Fill out an Interest Form today!